denten-books/plain-text/1-metaphor.md

 The goal of direct manipulation was therefore to achieve a perfect correspondence between "representation" and the "object of interest."
-Shneiderman sites Leibniz in reference to symbolic notation, which in theory should also "express the exact nature of a thing briefly and, as it were, picture it."
-For Leibniz, the symbol, an exact and portable picture of an idea, could subsequently diminish the mental effort required for abstract thought, leading to a "great advantage for discovery" [@shneiderman_direct_1983, 57].
-Thus, the calculus of Leibniz and his notation for infinitely small and infinitely large numbers---ideas that would not fit on the page or in the mind otherwise, without compact representation [@cajori_history_1923; @thurston_leibnizs_1973; @grabiner_is_1974].
-For Shneiderman and others, a computer game like *Pong* provided the paradigmatic example for direct symbolic manipulation.
-When playing, the player would control a virtual table-tennis paddle by rotating rotate a physical knob on gaming console.
+Shneiderman sites Gottfried Leibniz in reference to symbolic notation, which in theory should also "express the exact nature of a thing briefly and, as it were, picture it."
+For Leibniz, the symbol, an exact and portable picture of an idea, could subsequently diminish the mental effort required for abstract thought, leading to a "great advantage for discovery" [@leibniz_briefwechsel_1899, 375; @shneiderman_direct_1983, 57].
+The calculus of Leibniz and his symbolic notation has allowed mathematicians to represent infinitely small and infinitely large numbers in print---ideas that would not fit on the page or in the mind otherwise [@cajori_history_1923;
+@thurston_leibnizs_1973; @grabiner_is_1974].
+For Shneiderman and others, a computer game like *Pong* similarly enabled the direct manipulation of complex abstractions, allowing a player to control a virtual table-tennis paddle by rotating a physical knob on gaming console.
 The movement of the physical knob corresponded directly to the movement of the paddle---clockwise for up and counter-clockwise for down---thus achieving the correspondence between "operation" and the "impact on the object of interest" [@shneiderman_direct_1983, 60].
+Without such a "direct" linkage, the physics of the game simulation would be too complex for players to handle effectively, if they were asked to play by writing formulas in code, for example.

-By contrast, the conversational model of human--computer interaction was plagued (in their view) by what researchers considered an arbitrary, symbolic relationship of the sign to its signifier.
+The conversational model of human--computer interaction was hindered by what researchers considered an arbitrary, symbolic relationship of the sign to its signifier.
 In this way, when using *EMACS*, a text editor commonly found on UNIX systems of the time, one would enter the command `k` in combination with other keys to delete or to "kill" a file, where on other systems, Shneiderman complains, `k` stood for "keep a file," the opposite from killing it as one would expect [@shneiderman_direct_1983, 65].
 In the conversational model, the command stood in an arbitrary relationship to the intended effect, where in the direct manipulation model something like the knob and the movement of the paddle related mimetically.
 To be more precise, the direct manipulation paradigm advocated for an "iconic" relationship between representation and the object of interest [@norman_user_1986, 110].
 Like onomatopoetic words, the movement of the knob resembles the movement of the thing it represents.
 Edwin Hutchins, Donald Norman, and James Hollan write: "There is an economy here in that the user's knowledge of the structure of the surface acoustical form has a non-arbitrary relationship to meaning [...]
 The same sort of thing can be done in the design of interface languages" [@norman_cognitive_1991, 123].
 An iconic image requires no explanation.
 It is intuitive.
 Instead of searching for the right command the user relies on the habituated affordances of real-world objects---table tennis paddles and paper trashcans---to manipulate virtual objects---computer games and file systems.
+The move between "conversational" and "direct" interaction models could be explained as a shift from a system of symbolic signs which stand in arbitrary relationship to their referents to a system of iconic signs, that stand in a mimetic relationship.[^ln1-peirce]

+[^ln1-peirce]: Charles Sanders Perice, a philosopher of language whose vocabulary I have been using here, suggests Simulacra as a possible synonym for Icon, citing also Plato's *Phaedrus* in relation to the Greek `ὁμοίωμα` or imitation [@peirce_excerpts_1998, 481; @plato_plato:_1999, 250a-b].

-Crucially, the full immersion in the "mimetic context" of the virtual object could elicit the "suspension of disbelief" [@laurel_brenda_interface_1986, 76].
-In use, the metaphor machine fades from view.
-This in opposition to the now often-repeated Heideggerian insight into the nature of tool use.
-If the reader would recall, in *Being and Time*, Heidegger writes about the particular *handiness* of a tool, like a hammer.
+Crucially, within the "direct manipulation" paradigm, the full immersion in the mimetic context of the virtual object is aimed at the suspension of disbelief [@laurel_brenda_interface_1986, 76].
+Through use, the mimetic icon usurps the "object of interest."
+The "directness" of the direct manipulation constitutes in fact the illusion of directness.
+Recall in this regard the Heideggerian insight into the nature of tool use.
+In *Being and Time*, Heidegger writes about the particular *handiness* of a tool, like a hammer.
 He writes, "the less we stare at the thing [...] the more actively we use it, the more original our relation to it becomes and the more undisguisedly it is encountered as what it is, a useful thing" [@heidegger_being_1996, 65].
 For Heidegger, there was no way to understand a tool like a hammer theoretically, by detached reflection.
 One must understand it through use, in what he called *circumspection* [*Umsicht*]---the awareness of the object ready-to-hand [*zuhanden*] [@heidegger_sein_1967, 69].
 Through use a hammer comes into peripheral vision, "its own kind of seeing" [@heidegger_being_1996, 65].
-The metaphoric device frustrates the Heideggerian intuition about tools like hammers, planes, and needles.
+The metaphoric device frustrates the Heideggerian vision of technology in search of knowledge.
 At hand, the device takes shape as a keyboard, a mouse, or a touch screen.
 But in the mind, as a simulation, it dissembles to behave like a page, a folder, or a wastepaper bin.
 The tool---a keyboard or a touch screen---is not encountered for what it is.
-Nor does simulated tool produce a special kind of knowledge of the sort elicited through mastery over actual instruments.
+Nor does a simulated tool operate in the mode of Heideggerian revealment [@heidegger_question_1977].
+Simply put, the simulation produces knowledge neither about the thing being simulated (paper or books, for example) nor about the system giving rise to the simulation (computational device, in our example).

-Instead, the explicit function of the simulation is to obscure the mediated nature of the virtual experience and to manufacture an "interactive mimesis," in what Laurel and others call "first personness," the experience of "directly living and acting within the world established by the computer" [@norman_user_1986, 490-1].
+The simulation is rather designed to conceal the mediated nature of virtual experience.
+It manufactures what Laurel and others call an "interactive mimesis" and "first personness," the experience of "directly living and acting within the world established by the computer" [@laurel_brenda_interface_1986;
+@norman_user_1986, 490-1].
 Hutchins, Hollan, and Norman write: "when an interface presents world of action rather than a language of description, manipulating a representation can have the same effects and the same feel as manipulating the thing being represented" [@hutchins_direct_1986, 98-99].